Check & Mail Scams

 Some of these checks have included what appear to be cashier’s checks drawn on real banks, US Postal money orders, Traveler’s checks, and Visa or American Express checks.

-Please be aware that it could take anywhere from 3-10 business days for the check to clear the paying bank and that you are ultimately responsible for any checks you deposit.
+Please be aware that it could take 3–10 business days for the check to clear the paying bank and that you are ultimately responsible for any checks you deposit.

 - You receive an online job offer to cash US checks for companies overseas so they can avoid currency transfer fees.